awsdocs/amazon-chime-user-guide/doc_source/remote-control.md

 1. Choose **Call**, **Request Shared Control**\.

 1. The other users chooses **Allow** to allow shared control\.

-1. The gold band around the desktop turn red, and cursors of both users are labeled\.
+The gold band around the desktop turns red, and cursors of both users are labeled\.

 1. To end the shared session, either the viewer or the sharer chooses **End** \.